KacemHamza97/Milestone3/README.md

 IMPORTANT!
 That will ask you for a password, put the one you want, you will only have to use it once in the next reboot.<br>
 sudo mokutil --import MOK.der
 #### Finally, restart the computer.
-Enroll MOK -> Continue ->, and it will ask you for the password, and it's done.<br>
+Enroll MOK -> Continue ->, and it will ask you for the password, and it's done.
+### Steps for setting up the Claudera VM:
 1- Change the keyboard layout by running the command: setxkbmap fr <br>
 To do this automatically every time, extend your .bashrc with the command: echo "setxkbmap us" >> ~/.bashrc<br>
 2- Mount a shared folder so that we can easily share data between the host machine, and the virtual machine: link ....<br>